The World According to Dominic Cummings

 He further believes that ministers should be control both policy and implementation, as the current civil service is unaccountable.
 He writes that ministers being humiliated or fired doesn't "put the slightest dent in their [officials] day – never mind their career".
 While the ministers are nominally in charge, the officials can subtly block the implementation of policies they dislike.
 Because the civil service is permanent and ministers transient, the ministers are always at the disadvantage.
 There is just too much happening for one minister and a handful of special advisors to keep track of all the details.
 Further, because of movement within the civil service, it is almost impossible to hold people to account for their mistakes.
 These will often only arise years later, but which point they and their boss will have moved on to another department.
 (The last two complaints seem like they are in contradiction, but maybe I am misunderstanding him here).

-He argues that the internal view of the civil service is much more dysfunctional than you would believe with ministers entering every half-hour to explain a new messup and minister receiving letters with errors in facts, spelling and grammar which they'd have to correct themselves.
-(Another example, is a senior civil service trying to get the lifts fixed and eventually just giving up).
+He argues that the internal view of the civil service is much more dysfunctional than you would believe with ministers entering every half-hour to explain a new messup and ministers receiving letters with errors in facts, spelling and grammar which they'd have to correct themselves.
+(Another example, is a senior civil service member trying to get the lifts fixed and eventually just giving up).
 He argues that in order to better control the civil service, ministers would need control over hiring, firing and promotion.
 They'd also need the ability to recruit talented outsiders.
 Further, he argues that the civil service has an incentive to ensure that their performance is never evaluated, at least not in a way that they couldn't manipulate.
 The focus is almost entirely on process rather than performance and they are very reluctant to change existing processes in a way that would allow this dysfunction to be addressed.
 Nor does he see any attempt to learn from previous mistakes.

 So what is his alternative?
 For the civil service, his answer is contained in What Is To Be Done?
 An answer to Dean Acheson’s famous quip.
 As already noted, he wants to bring in talent for the outside and provide ministers with control over hiring/firing.
 He thinks that the civil service should be open to hiring people with unusual talents who would never be hired according to the traditional, credentialist focus (not that he avoids credentials completely).
 He wants politicians to pay less attention to the media and focus on the long term.
-Further, he wants to shrink departments in order to simplify them in increase their focus.
+Further, he wants to shrink departments in order to simplify them and increase their focus.
 He argues that most politicians don't understand how ruthlessly they have to prioritise if they want to actually get things done.
 But beyond this, he wants to create sections of government that can be run as a startup without being smothered by other sections.

 Management: